marvin-hansen/sliding_window/README.md

 Both of these implementations perform well on inserts with the array backed implementation being about 1/3 faster than the vector backed implementation.
-Read operations are basically free since the sliding window is just a slice over the backing array or vector.
+Read operations are basically free since the sliding window is just a slice over the backing data structure.